pat676/PI-Universal-Remote/PI/README.md

 ----------------------------------------------------------------------------
 4. Logger.py

-Implemented for easy adjustment of logging level and filepaths.
+Implemented for easy adjustment of logging level and logfilepaths.
 All constants regarding logging should be contained in this file

 TODO:
 - Up to date.
 ----------------------------------------------------------------------------
 5. BluetoothListener.py

-This is the module that will normally be running to listen for bluetooth commands and transmit these over IR
+This is the module that will normally be running to listen for bluetooth signals and transmiting IR Signals

 TODO:
 - Add test functions